Introduction

 The Fine Tuning generate molecules close to the chemical space because the goal is not to find something different or novel, but to find a molecule which makes the consensus.
-Also the Fine Tuning generator is often used with QSAR models which impose by design to stay close to the training dataset due to applicability model constraints.
+It is most often used with QSAR models which impose by design to stay close to the training dataset due to applicability model constraints.

 Use the Fine Tuning generator when the search is complex and fragment-based generation is not applicable.